crisdandre/CustomerSegmentation/README.md

-# Data Clustering using Gower's distance in R
+# Data Clustering using Gower's distance and Ward method in R